 Written by David

-My wife was a generous, beautiful, hardworking registered nurse when she joined Mary Kay about three years ago.
+My wife was a generous, beautiful, hardworking registered nurse when she joined Mary Kay five years ago.
 We lived frugally but happily with two small children as I worked as a medical resident.
 Her sister called one day to ask a favor: “would you listen to a five minute call and tell me what you think?
 You’d be helping me SOOOO much.”
 She would win a special prize necklace of ‘real pearls’ if she could just convince X number of ladies to listen to this call.

 Well the “opportunity” sounded interesting to her (with all the false promises of ‘unlimited income’, ‘you can help your husband retire and support the family on your own’ and ‘MK is the company with the most women making over $100k in America” etc).
 She asked me about it while the director waited on the phone.
 I said, “shouldn’t we look into it first?”.
 She waited a day and signed the contract and purchased the starter kit the next day while I was at work, justifying it with the worn out MK excuses: “It’s only $100” and “I don’t even have to sell it, I could just use it all for personal use” (another MK line they use all the time: “It’s better to ask forgiveness than permission”).